18 Simple And Minimalist Wedding Invitations

 Format: JPEG, PNG, PDF Download

-8. Elegant Invitation Template
+15. Elegant Wedding Invitation Template

 This is another example of a simple wedding invitation designed by someone who knows how to get it right.
 The flourish of calligraphy right smack in the center of the page grabs your attention but isn’t bossy.